While getting a mortgage and buying a house in the Netherlands in 2019 might be the smart thing to do, it’s definitely not the easiest thing to do.

-Getting a mortgage and buying a house in the Netherlands in 2019 might be the smart thing to do, it’s also definitely not one of the easiest things to do.
-With the 30% ruling about to be cut and the housing market in the Netherlands almost overheating there are plenty of questions for those wanting to buy a house in the Netherlands.
+With the 30% ruling about to be cut and the housing market in the Netherlands almost overheating, there are plenty of questions for those wanting to buy a house in the Netherlands.
 And what about those people aiming for a Dutch mortgage and in cities as Amsterdam, Utrecht, and Leiden?
 Can they even think about buying a house in the Netherlands?

-DutchReview teamed up with the expert expat team of Mortgage Monsters to answer 7 questions you might have if you’re thinking about buying a house in the Netherlands in 2019
+DutchReview teamed up with the expert expat team of Expat Mortgage Platform to answer seven questions you might have if you’re thinking about buying a house in the Netherlands in 2019.

-Before getting started, a little sidenote for more information: You can also find out more about how to rent or buy a house in The Netherlands, How to get a mortgage in The Netherlands, last but not least how to get a mortgage as a student or a freelancer!
+Before getting started, a little sidenote for more information: you can also find out more about how to rent or buy a house in the Netherlands, how to get a mortgage in the Netherlands, and last but not least how to get a mortgage as a student or a freelancer.

-You’re probably wondering, can I still get a mortgage if that 30% ruling is adjusted?
-Fortunately, we can be very clear about this: Yes!
+You’re probably wondering, can I still get a mortgage if the 30% ruling is adjusted?
+Fortunately, we can be very clear about this — yes you can!
 Because even though you have a little more to spend per month, most banks do not take the 30% ruling into account these days.
-This means that they mainly take your income (dark pun intended) and any additional components such as vacation allowance, the ‘eindejaarsuitkering’, a bonus and something like an irregularity allowance into account.
+This means that they mainly take your income (dark pun intended) and any additional components such as vacation allowance, the ‘eindejaarsuitkering’, a bonus, and something like an irregularity allowance into account.

-But if they were to assume 5 years of extra income, this would also mean a lower mortgage compared to 8 years that the original 30% scheme would account for.
+But if they were to assume five years of extra income, this would also mean a lower mortgage compared to eight years that the original 30% scheme would account for.

 No, it will not affect your current mortgage in the Netherlands directly, banks mainly look at whether you can just make the monthly payment.

 When taking out the mortgage, the affordability of the mortgage was mainly based on the 30% ruling being expired.
-But yeah, the end date of the 30% ruling (that one based on 8 years) was also taken into account – although not heavily.
-Jan Thomas of Mortgage Monster expects that in the end, the shortening of the 30% ruling will have little or no effect on the existing mortgages in the Netherlands and that one thing matters the most, namely that:
+But yeah, the end date of the 30% ruling (that one based on eight years) was also taken into account — although not heavily.
+Jan Thomas of Expat Mortgage Platform expects that in the end, the shortening of the 30% ruling will have little or no effect on the existing mortgages in the Netherlands and that one thing matters the most, namely that:

 The most important thing is that the monthly payments are made.